apache/maven-site/content/markdown/guides/mini/guide-3rd-party-jars-remote.md

 ## Deploying a 3rd party JAR with a customized POM

-If a POM already exists for the third party JAR and you want to deploy it together with the JAR, you should use the `pomFile` argument of the deploy-file goal.
+If a POM is already existing for the 3rd Party JAR and you want to deploy it together with the JAR we should use the `pomFile` argument of the deploy-file goal.
 See sample below.

 ```
 mvn deploy:deploy-file -DpomFile=<path-to-pom> \